 Air Lift Performance makes a complete kit for the New Beetle with a 5.9″ front and 4.9″ rear drop.

-While the primary purpose of air suspensions is to significantly lower the vehicle, it would be possible to set the highest lift point about an inch higher than stock and then support this rise with a high pressure setting (for a very stiff ride) when carrying a heavy load in the ute.
-This solution would allow for optimum handling for no load driving (the rear of a ute is approximately 150-200 lbs lighter than stock).
+While the primary purpose of air suspensions is to significantly lower the vehicle, the top lift point can be set close to the stock height and then support this level with a high pressure setting (for a very stiff ride) when carrying a heavy load in the ute.
+This solution would allow for optimum handling for no load driving (the rear of the Ute is approximately 150 lbs lighter than stock).